 You and Me Swordfishing in the Dark

 There are plenty of advantages that night fishing has over day angling.
-It is thought that the chances of catching bigger fish is higher at night, especially if you don’t really want to venture too far from the shore.
-An obvious advantage is that the anglers can stay in open air for as long as they want, without fear of getting sun burnt.
+It is thought that the chances of catching bigger fish are higher at night.
+Especially if you don’t really want to venture too far from the shore.
+An obvious advantage is that the anglers can stay in the open air for as long as they want, without fear of getting sunburnt.

-Another advantage is that there are less anglers fishing at night than at day time – that is less competition, more elbow room, and better chances of catching fish.
+Another advantage is that there are fewer anglers fishing at night than at day time.
+That is less competition, more elbow room, and better chances of catching fish.
 At night, even the cleverest of fishes won’t easily identify the bait as connected to a hook and line because of the darkness.
-If allowed, a low light can also be used to lure the fish to the boat.
+If allowed, low light can also be used to lure the fish to the boat.

 Of course, there are disadvantages when night fishing.
-For one, the swordfish won’t easily see the bait – if they don’t see the bait, they won’t bite; no bite, no catch.
-That is why, when night fishing, it is important to use bait that either has a strong smell or is live so that the fish can either smell the bait or see movement and swim towards it to investigate.
+For one, swordfishing in the dark won’t easily see the bait – if they don’t see the bait, they won’t bite; no bite, no catch.
+That is why, when night fishing, it is important to use bait that either has a strong smell.
+Aswell, has a life so that the fish can either smell the bait or see movement and swim towards it to investigate.
 It is also advantageous to use lures that make a sound – clip-on rattles would be practical.

 Night fishing can be fun and challenging but easy, too, depending on a lot of factors, of course.
 Still, it is best to come prepared.